Ph.D. Recipients Since 2000

 Margo Shea: "Once Again It Happens:" Collective Remembrance and Irish Identity in Catholic Derry, Northern Ireland 1896-2008."
 Faculty TT at Salem State University.

 Harry Franqui-Rivera: "Fighting for the Nation: Military Service, Popular Political Mobilization and the Creation of Modern Puerto Rican National Identities: 1868-1952."
-Research Associate at CENTRO at Hunter College.
+Currently Associate Professor of History at Bloomfield College.

 Michael Shapiro: "Becoming Union Square: Struggles For Legitimacy in Nineteenth-Century New York."
 Account Supervisor at 360i; Co-Founder/Business and Marketing Manager at James Anthony Apparel.